Castle of Mey

 The Castle of Mey (also known for a time as Barrogill Castle) is located in Caithness, on the north coast of Scotland, about 6 mi west of John o' Groats.
-In fine weather there are views from the castle north to the Orkney Islands.
+In fine weather there are views from the castle north to Orkney.

 History

 The lands of Mey belonged to the Bishops of Caithness.
 The Castle of Mey was built between 1566 and 1572, possibly on the site of an earlier fortification, by the 4th Earl of Caithness.
 According to a February 2019 report: "The castle was probably built between 1566 and 1572 by George Sinclair, 4th Earl of Caithness [and] includes a dominating tower with a series of tall ranges to the side and rear creating a three-sided courtyard open to the north and the sea."Originally a Z-plan tower house of three storeys, it had a projecting wing at the south-east, and a square tower at the north-west.
-The castle passed to Lord Caithness's younger son William, founder of the Sinclairs of Mey, although it later became the seat of the Earls.
+The castle passed to Lord Caithness's younger son William, founder of the Sinclairs of Mey, although it later became the seat of the earls.
 The castle's name was changed to Barrogill, and the structure was extended several times, in the 17th and 18th centuries, and again in 1821 when Tudor Gothic style alterations were made, to designs by William Burn.
-Barrogill passed out of the Sinclair family in 1889, on the death of the 15th Earl, when it passed to F. G. Heathcote (Sinclair).
-In 1929 it was purchased by Captain Frederic Bouhier Imbert-Terry.
+Barrogill passed out of the Sinclair family in 1889, on the death of the 15th Earl of Caithness, when it passed to F. G. Heathcote (later Sinclair).
+In 1929 it was bought by Captain Frederic Bouhier Imbert-Terry.

 The castle was used as an officers' rest home during the Second World War, and in 1950 the estate farms were sold off.
-By that time, only the tower was inhabitable.
+By that time, only the tower was habitable.